kmaluccio/group_7_project/README.md

 X2 = WHO_AirQuality_Database [“pm25”]

 In the multiple regression model we ran, we found 17.9% of the population will have diabetes if the pm is 18 and the pm 2.5 is 14.
 Our root mean square error was 4.27.

+## Database
+For segment 1, our database is stored in a CSV file titled Air_V_Diabetes_Database.csv listed above.
+This file was cleaned with pandas and merged with the Diabetes dataset.
+For our provisional database, we plan to use a Flask app using SQL Alchomy.